 There are fruit trees with small fruit, such as Jaboticaba (Myrciaria cauliflora) shown here.

-Some people swear they have seen miniature orange bonsai trees.
+Some people often swear they have seen miniature orange bonsai trees.

-Rather than grapefruit, try one of the many small fruited plants as bonsai.
+Rather than grapefruit, try one of the one of the small fruited plants as bonsai.

-Despite the facts, this is another one of those bonsai myths that continues!
+Despite these facts, this is another one of those bonsai myths that continues!